On the non-inner automorphism conjecture of finite $p$-groups: Abstract

 \section{Abstract}

-{\bf Abstract.} A longstanding conjecture asserts that every finite non-abelian $p$-group has a non-inner automorphism of order $p$.
-In this paper, we settle the conjecture for a finite $p$-group $G$, $p$ an odd prime, of nilpotence class $n$ with $\mbox{exp}(\gamma_{n-1}(G))=p$ and $|\gamma_n(G)|=p,$ where $\gamma_n(G)$ is the $n$th term in the lower central series.
-As a consequence, we give a short, quite elementary and derivation free proof of the main result of Abdollahi et al. [J. Group Theory {\bf 17} (2014), 267-272], for the odd prime $p$.
+A long-standing conjecture asserts that every finite non-abelian $p$-group has a non-inner automorphism of order $p$.
+In this paper, we settle the conjecture for a finite $p$-group ($p >2$) of nilpotency class $n$ with certain conditions.